puppetlabs/puppet-rfc/arm-8.hiera_2/index.md

-        manifestdir => ... # path to directory containing manifests, may be relative, defaults to 'manifests/' manifest    => ... # path to environment root manifest, may be relative, defaults to '<manifestdir>/site.pp' templatedir => ... # path to templates directory, may be relative, defaults to 'templates/' }
+        manifestdir => ... # path to directory containing manifests, may be relative, defaults to 'manifests/' manifest    => ... # path to environment root manifest, may be relative, defaults to '<manifestdir>/site.pp' templatedir => ... # path to templates directory, may be relative, defaults to 'templates/' bindingsdir => --- # path to root of bindings directory, may be relative, defaults to '<envdir>/bindings' }

       # A static environment